 Many older filters do not work with ADSL2+ - having been created before ADSL2+'s adoption.
 These older filters may cause performance and stability problems.
 Likewise, cheap filters may cause problems with performance or stability.

 If you're not sure, either replace the filters, or perform an isolation test (see below) to compare the difference.

 An isolation test is used to check for interference from faulty splitters/filters, telephone devices, and cables.
 To perform an isolation test, unplug everything from your phone line, including:

 Once you have unplugged everything from your phone line, connect ONLY your ADSL modem - without a filter - and see if your problem continues.
-If it does, then something you unplugged is the source of your reduced speed and/or dropouts.
+If the problem stops, then something you unplugged is the source of your reduced speed and/or drop-outs.